J World Annapolis Covid-19 Protocols for Courses

 - J Port is following best practices for maintaining a safe environment following guidelines from the Maryland DNR.

 - All boats are washed & sanitized prior to use; you are welcome to bring disinfectant wipes for your own use.

 - Restrooms are cleaned & sanitized each day.

-- Indoor offices and classrooms are closed to students; staff will wear masks at all times while inside.
+- Indoor offices and classrooms are closed to students.

 - Coaches & students will practice recommended social distancing whenever possible.

-- Morning lectures will be held in our outdoor classroom, 6 feet apart.
+- Morning lectures will be held in our outdoor classroom.